 The project aims to conserve the garden’s heritage, offer a place for historic and traditional horticulture, and provide opportunities for learning and education.

-Tours on Thursday mornings throughout most of the year.
-Please note, not all areas of the Garden are currently wheelchair accessible – contact us for details.
+Please note, not all areas of the Garden are currently wheelchair accessible.
+Contact us for details.

 The ‘new’ walled garden was built, along with the head gardener’s cottage, large conservatory and farm buildings, in the second half of the 18 century.
 It replaced the old kitchen garden that was possibly near the present-day formal gardens area.
 Built in a classic rhomboid shape, the inner 12ft wall encloses about 4 acres.